isabellyrocha/pipetune/applications/lenet5/README.md

 ## MNIST

-MNIST dataset consists of handwritten digits images.
+MNIST is a dataset consisting of handwritten digits images.
 More information in <http://yann.lecun.com/exdb/mnist/>.

 ## FASHION-MNIST

-FASHION-MNIST dataset is a dataset of Zalando's article images.
+FASHION-MNIST is a dataset of Zalando's article images.
 More information in <https://github.com/zalandoresearch/fashion-mnist>.

 ## Install dependencies
  * [Install dependencies](../../README.md#install.bigdl.dependencies)